 Tourism statistics - nights spent at tourist accommodation establishments

-- Please also see the monthly Eurostat News Release 24 January 2018.
+- Please also see the Eurostat News Release 24 January 2018.

 This article focuses on the short-term evolutions in the nights spent in tourist accommodation in the European Union (EU).
-The data from the most recent reference month available (October 2017) are compared with the same month of the previous year.
-In addition, data from January 2017 to October 2017 are compared with the same period of the previous year.
+The data from the most recent reference month available (December 2017) are compared with the same month of the previous year.

 Furthermore, the article includes estimates for the annual comparison of the entire year 2017 with 2016.